skim33/SNS-portfolio/README.md

   <h3 align="center">SNS Portflio</h3>

   <p align="center">
-    A simple forum website with Like functionality
+    A simple forum website with Like and Share functionality
     <br />
     <a href="https://github.com/skim33/SNS-portfolio"><strong>Explore the docs »</strong></a>
     <br />